1-800-712-4357

 Your Medical History Matters

 One of the first steps a licensed medical provider takes before giving a patient any medication is to get a medical history.
-This helps rule out conditions that might make the medication dangerous specifically to you.
+This helps rule out conditions that might make the medication abortion dangerous specifically to you.

 For example, you need a licensed medical provider to check if any of your current or former medications and/or supplements will interact dangerously with the medications used for abortion.
-The medications used in an abortion react badly with numerous medicines and even with certain foods.5 You need a licensed medical provider to tell you what you can safely consume with the pills.
+The medications used in an abortion react negatively with numerous medicines and even with certain foods.5 You need a licensed medical provider to tell you what you can safely consume with the pills.

 You also need to discuss other situations that would make medication abortion dangerous.
-For example, you cannot take the abortion pills if you use an intrauterine device (IUD) as contraception.6 Your provider will ask the necessary questions to rule out any other unsafe practices.
+For example, you cannot take abortion pills if you use an intrauterine device (IUD) as contraception.6 Your provider will ask the necessary questions to rule out any other unsafe practices.

 • Ectopic (tubal) pregnancy